SAP-samples/teched2025-DA262/exercises/ex1/README.md

 # Exercise 1 - Create a Full-Stack Project in SAP Build Code
 1. Navigate to the <a href="https://sap-build-eu10-trial-4-ykabxtjj.authentication.eu10.hana.ondemand.com/login" target="_blank">SAP Build Lobby</a>🚀.

-2. In the Lobby's All Projects view, _click_ Create, and from the dropdown list _select_ __Create__ to create a new project from scratch.
+2. In the Lobby's All Projects view, _click_ Create, and from the dropdown list select __Create__ to create a new project from scratch.
 <br>![](/exercises/ex1/images/1-create-from-lobby.png)

 >💡 __Insight Corner__: Alternatively to the Create (from scratch) option, one could copy existing projects to your SAP Build workspace in the following ways:
 >- Clone from Git: to clone an existing project from a Git repository.
 >- Add from Dev Space: to add a project from an existing SAP Business Application studio dev space to your SAP Build Code tenant.

-3. Then in the dialog _Select_ __Application__ tile and _Select_ __Next__ :
+3. Then in the dialog Select __Application__ tile and Select __Next__ :
 <br>![](/exercises/ex1/images/2-choose-application.png)

 4. Select the type of application you want to create.
-   - Select __Full-Stack__ Application to create an application of type Full Stack with Productivity Tools.
+   - Select __Full-Stack__ Application to create an application of type Full Stack with Productivity Tools & Select __Next__ .
 This will enable you to develop, extend, and deploy your app.
 <br>![](/exercises/ex1/images/3-choose-full-stack.png)

-5. Select __Full Stack Node-JS__ which is based on SAP Cloud Application Programming (CAP) for the backend and SAP Fiori and MDK for the frontend.
+5. Select __Full Stack Node-JS__ which is based on SAP Cloud Application Programming (CAP) for the backend and SAP Fiori and MDK for the frontend & Select __Next__ .
 <br>![](/exercises/ex1/images/4-full-stack-node.png)